Seirdy/seirdy.one/content/posts/website-best-practices.md

 Intro&shy;duction {#introduction}
 -----------------

 I realize not everybody's going to ditch the Web and switch to Gemini or Gopher today (that'll take, like, a month at the longest).
 Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text.
-I don't expect anybody to fully agree with the list; nonetheless, the article should have _some_ useful information for any web content author or front-end web developer.
+I don't expect anybody to fully agree with the list; nonetheless, the article should have at least some useful information for any web content author or front-end web developer.

 My primary focus is [inclusive design](https://100daysofa11y.com/2019/12/03/accommodation-versus-inclusive-design/).
 Specifically, I focus on supporting _under&shy;represented ways to read a page_.
 Not all users load a page in a common web-browser and navigate effortlessly with their eyes and hands.
 Authors often neglect people who read through accessibility tools, tiny viewports, machine translators, "reading mode" implemen&shy;tations, the Tor network, printouts, hostile networks, and uncommon browsers, to name a few.
 I list more niches in [the conclusion](#conclusion).
 Compatibility with so many niches sounds far more daunting than it really is: if you only selectively override browser defaults and use plain-old, semantic HTML (<abbr title="plain-old, semantic HTML">POSH</abbr>), you've done half of the work already.